HaxeFoundation/nekovm.org/www/pages/specs/objects.md

 o2 = $new(33); // if parameter is not an object, throw an exception
 ```

-You can set fields of an object using dot access or using the builtin `$objset` :
+You can set fields of an object using dot access or use the builtin `$objset` :

 ```neko
 o.field = value;